tromey/emacs-ffi/README.md

 * `(ffi-get-c-string POINTER)`.
 Assume the pointer points to a C string, and return a Lisp string with those contents.

+* `(define-ffi-struct NAME &rest SLOT...)`.
+A limited form of `cl-defstruct` that works on foreign objects.
+This defines a new foreign structure type named NAME.
+Each SLOT is of the form `(SLOT-NAME :type TYPE)`.
+Each TYPE must be a foreign type.

+  `define-ffi-struct` makes accessors for each slot of the form `NAME-SLOT-NAME`.  `setf` works on these accessors.

 # Internal Functions

 * `(ffi--dlopen STR)`.
 A simple wrapper for `dlopen` (actually